 With the passing of Helen and Frank in the early 1980s, leadership of the Foundation fell to their three children, Arthur Altschul, Margaret Lang and Edith Graham as well as several of their grandchildren.
 The estates of Helen and Frank created the Foundation’s initial endowment of approximately $45 million.
 Between the mid-1980s and 2000, these directors continued support for many of the institutions and causes favored by the founders and began developing an Overbrook focus on environmental issues.

 During this same period, the Foundation’s portfolio grew significantly.
 Directors recognized that the Foundation was evolving into a significant family philanthropy and began a systematic review of its mission, values, programs, governance and management.
 This led to a decision in 2001 to engage professional staff to further the Foundation’s development under direction of a Board of Directors now made up of three generations of family.
 With professional staff now in place, the Foundation continued its shift from making grants driven by individual board and family interests to a focus on defined program areas with clear strategies and intended outcomes.

 Overbrook is now managed by its President and CEO and his seven-member staff.
-It remains a family-led foundation with most Board directors being third and fourth generation descendents of Helen and Frank Altschul.
+It remains a family-led foundation with most Board directors being third and fourth generation descendants of Helen and Frank Altschul.
 In 2010, the Board recommitted the Foundation to its mission as “a progressive family foundation that supports organizations advancing human rights and conserving the natural environment.”
 Its human rights programs focus on gender and LGBT rights, defending human rights defenders in Latin America, and media as a central component of a functioning democracy.
 Its environment program targets conservation of biodiversity in Latin America and sustainable consumption practices, especially conservation of energy, in the U.S.